France Rivet, B.Sc.

-At the Canadian Screen Awards 2017, the documentary is nominated for Best Science or Nature Documentary Program or Series while France is a finalist for the Barbara Sears Awards for Best Editorial Research (TV).
+At the Canadian Screen Awards 2017, the documentary was nominated for Best Science or Nature Documentary Program or Series while France was a finalist for the Barbara Sears Awards for Best Editorial Research (TV).

 The junction of her past experiences and her passions